bcmi/SycoNet-Adaptive-Image-Harmonization/README.md

 # SycoNet: Domain Adaptive Image Harmonization

+This is the official repository for the following paper:

-We release the SycoNet inference code used in our paper "Deep Image Harmonization with Learnable Augmentation", ICCV2023.
+> **Deep Image Harmonization with Learnable Augmentation**  [[arXiv]](https://arxiv.org/pdf/2308.00376.pdf)<br>
+>
+> Li Niu, Junyan Cao, Wenyan Cong, Liqing Zhang<br>
+> Accepted by **ICCV 2023**.
+>
 SycoNet can generate multiple plausible synthetic composite images based on a real image and a foreground mask, which is useful to construct pairs of synthetic composite images and real images for harmonization.
+We release the SycoNet inference code.

 <div align="center">
 	<img src="figures/flowchart..jpg" alt="SycoNet" width="800">